“DATA is the new age, trend and hype”

 ANSI 1975 on Conceptual Data Models

 As an example, it may be a model of the interest area of an organization or industry.
-This model would consist of entity classes, representing kinds of things of significance in the domain, and relationship assertions about associations between pairs of entity classes.
+This model would consist of entity classes representing things of significance in the domain and relationship assertions about associations between pairs of entity classes.

 A conceptual schema specifies the kinds of facts or propositions that can be expressed using the model.
 In that sense, it defines the allowed expressions in an artificial 'language' with a scope that is limited by the scope of the model.

-Next to a conceptual model example, the ISO TR9007 defines a conceptual schema.
+The ISO TR9007 defines a conceptual schema next to a conceptual model example.
 These two are closely related.
 For some, they are even the same.
-A conceptual schema, like a conceptual model, is a map of concepts and their relationships.
+Like a conceptual model, a conceptual schema is a map of concepts and their relationships.
 A conceptual schema typically contains main concepts and main relationships.

 Writing Good Definitions

-So when we are talking about a conceptual data model, it is also very important to define what is a conceptual data model.
+So when we are talking about a conceptual data model, it is also crucial to define what is a conceptual data model.
 And if someone asks: does a conceptual data model have attributes?
-Then that question is also very important, to make sure we do not waste valuable time, money, and resources doing the wrong things.
+Then that question is also fundamental to ensure we do not waste valuable time, money, and resources doing the wrong things.

 In the Dragon1 open EA Method, we maintain three criteria for writing good definitions:

-• Does the definition of quality and quantity?
-In other words, does it make clear the scope and border of the term?
+- Does the definition of quality and quantity?
+In other words, does it clarify the term's scope and border?

-These three criteria do not guarantee the creation of the only correct definition for a term, but they help to improve any definition for a term.
+These three criteria do not guarantee the creation of the only correct definition for a term, but they help improve any definition.

-So all the definitions in the Dragon1 method, and also the definition for a conceptual data model, comply with these three criteria.
+So all the definitions in the Dragon1 method and the definition for a conceptual data model comply with these three criteria.
 If someone can provide evidence that a Dragon1 definition does not match these three criteria, the definition will be revised.

 The current definition for Conceptual Data Model in the Dragon1 method is: